+Table 21 Contained actains

-Area addressed Cor ndition Details in WMP Dis charge Limits Section 4 12. wit Except as may be expressly provided in an EPL for the project, the Proponent shall comply h Section 120 of the Protection of the Environment Operations Act 1997 .
-Wa ter Management Plan Section 4,5,7 13. of t The Proponent shall prepare and implement a Water Management Plan to the satisfaction he Director-General.
-This Plan must: (a) be prepared in consultation with DECC (b) oth be submitted to the Director-General for approval within 12 months of this approval or as rerwise agreed by the Director-General (c) include: • a site water balance, which includes details of sources of water supply, on-site water use and management and off-site water discharges and investigates and describes measures to minimise water use by the project • a sediment control plan for surface works on the site that is consistent with the requirements of the Managing Urban Stormwater: Soils and Construction Manual (Landcom 2004, or its latest version) • a surface water monitoring program that includes: stormwater effluent discharge criteria a monitoring protocol for evaluating compliance with the stormwater effluent discharge criteria reasonable and feasible mitigation measures to ensure the stormwater effluent discharge criteria are met.
+Condition Details Area addressed in WMP

+Discharge Limits Section 4

+12. Except as may be expressly provided in an EPL for the project, the Proponent shall comply with Section 120 of the Protection of the Environment Operations Act 1997 .

+Water Management Plan Section 4,5,7

+- 13. The Proponent shall prepare and implement a Water Management Plan to the satisfaction of the Director-General.
+This Plan must: - (a) be prepared in consultation with DECC - (b) be submitted to the Director-General for approval within 12 months of this approval or as otherwise agreed by the Director-General - (c) include: - a site water balance, which includes details of sources of water supply, on-site water use and management and off-site water discharges and investigates and describes measures to minimise water use by the project - a sediment control plan for surface works on the site that is consistent with the requirements of the Managing Urban Stormwater: Soils and Construction Manual (Landcom 2004, or its latest version) - a surface water monitoring program that includes: - o stormwater effluent discharge criteria - a monitoring protocol for evaluating compliance with the stormwater effluent discharge criteria - reasonable and feasible mitigation measures to ensure the stormwater effluent discharge criteria are met.